Daniel-Mietchen/events/ICEI2018-research-ecosystem.md

 # About

-The [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) is taking place on 24-28 September 2018 in Jena.
+This file hosts a contribution to the Session S1.6 ["Semantics for biodiversity and ecosystem research"](https://icei2018.uni-jena.de/session/s1-6-semantics/) taking place at 10:30 - 12:15 on 27 Sep 2018 in Lecture Hall 4 as part of the [10th International Conference on Ecological Informatics](http://icei2018.uni-jena.de/) taking place on 24-28 September 2018 in Jena.

-The call for proposals had an [April 15 deadline](http://icei2018.uni-jena.de/calls/), by which I submitted the following abstract to the Session S1.6 "Semantics for biodiversity and ecosystem research".
-It received the submission number 143.
-On May 15, I was [notified of its acceptance](https://github.com/Daniel-Mietchen/events/issues/339#issuecomment-389138931).

 # Title of the abstract/talk